Deja vu as Dubs crumble in Clare

 The bright spots for Dublin were, of course, negated by the result and the manner of it.

-The former won eight clean balls in the first half off Cian Dillon and David McInerney, though both suffered from the aimless clearances that passed for service in the second half.
+Rushe won eight clean balls in the first half off Cian Dillon and David McInerney and scored four points, though he suffered more than anyone from the aimless clearances that passed for service in the second half.